Emanuel M. Abrahams

-Emanuel M. Abrahams (July 7, 1866, – July 1, 1913) was an American businessman and politician.
+Emanuel M. Abrahams (July 7, 1866 – July 1, 1913) was an American businessman and politician.

 Abrahams was born in Chicago, Illinois and was a member of the Jewish religion.
 He was a merchant in Chicago.
 Abrahams served in the Illinois House of Representatives from 1907 to 1911 and was a Democrat.
-He then served on the Chicago City Council until his death.
+He then served on the Chicago City Council beginning in 1913, until his death later that year.
 Abrahams died at a hospital in Chicago, Illinois at age 46 after suffering a stroke at the Chicago City Hall.

+After his death, his brother, Morris Abrahams, ran with the backing of Mayor Carter Harrison IV to fill the incomplete City Hall term of his Abrahams.
+Morris Abrahams was a leader of the William Randolph Hearst–Harrison elements in the twentieth ward.
+However, prior to the Democratic Party's primary election, Morris Abrahams was indicted for electoral fraud stemming from the November 1912 elections.
+He was defeated in the Democratic Party's primary election by Matt Franz 1,995 to 1,677.